sam-0027ash/sam-0027ash/README.md

 - 👋 Hi, I’m @sam-0027ash
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, java and html
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: "Dreamt" is the only English word that ends in the letters "mt".